micwade-aws/backup_outlook/README.md

 backup_outlook
 ==============

-Backup outlook email using Auto Hot Key
+Backup outlook email using Auto Hot Key.
+Can be automated, run from the commandline, .. whatever you want.

 install
 ==============